Asadkardame/BDPython/Python/Errors_and_Exceptions/presentation.md

 - Avoid catching generic exceptions unless necessary.
 - Log exceptions and error messages for debugging and troubleshooting.

+import logging

+try:
+    result = 10 / 0  # This will raise a ZeroDivisionError
+except ZeroDivisionError as e:
+    logging.error("An error occurred: %s", e)
 ---

 ## 4. Conclusion